mikeuf/KnowledgeManager/README.md

 **Note:** This application is intended to be a simple "proof-of-concept" rather than an example of robust engineering.
 There is only minimal form validation and exception handling.

 ## Instructions
 When the client is started, the Article ID field will automatically increment to the next available article ID.
-If there are 6 exiting articles, it will start at number 7 (Figure 1).
+If there are 6 existing articles, it will start at number 7 (Figure 1).

 <br /><br />
 **Figure 1 - Blank Article**